 Good VAs promptly reply to emails, frequently give updates on the progress when handling a task, communicate professionally, and are always reachable.
 Prompt responsiveness comes in handy when you have that short deadline or a last minute request.

 Pay close attention to how they respond during the interview process or initial encounters.
 Do they convey their ideas in an understandable manner?
-How fast do they answer to your emails and calls?
+How fast do they answer your emails and calls?

 It also helps if you and your VA use the same communication channels.
 If not, be willing to learn and adapt to it.
 Hiring a VA who mainly uses e-mails while you solely communicate via Skype is a recipe for failure.